GiacomoZheng/vscode-gm/README.md

 For the Mac's and Linus' users, I'm sorry but you can try other hotkey apps.

+## Extension Settings

+It is better to change the theme into the ones start with `"gm - "`, which build in the function of `better-comments` of `aaron-bond`.
+I have the permission from him.
+<!-- None up to now. -->

+<!-- ## Known Issues

+Calling out known issues can help limit users opening duplicate issues against your extension. -->

 ## Recommendation

 [bracket-pair-colorizer-2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) is a beautiful and powerful extension and it support all languages.
 You can directly use it after intalling.

 [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) is a useful extension, but it doesn't support gm directly.
-In the latest version (`1.0.2`), I build in the function of the `better comments` into a theme, but it has only the `dark+`.
+In the latest version of `gm` (`1.0.2`), I build in the function of the `better comments` into a theme, but it has only the `dark+`.
 I'll try to support all the themes latter.

-## Extension Settings

-It is better to change the theme into the ones start with `"gm - "`, which build in the function of `better-comments` of `aaron-bond`.
-I'm waitting for the permission from him/her.
-<!-- None up to now. -->

-<!-- ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension. -->

 ## Release Notes